-Fellowship Weekend 2018 is scheduled to take place on March 4-5.
+Fellowship Weekend 2019 is tentatively scheduled to take place on March 3-4.

 All fellowship applicants will be notified by the evening of February 15 whether or not they have been invited to interview at Fellowship Weekend.
 The Honors College will arrange and pay for each interviewee's meals and lodging at the Chancellor Hotel in Fayetteville.